-Residential dwelling means building(s) or part of a building that is used for a residential activity exclusively by one household, and must include sleeping, cooking, bathing and toilet facilities.
+Residential dwelling means building(s) or part of a building that can be occupied by an independent household, and must include sleeping, cooking, bathing and toilet facilities.

 Retail development type and retail land use mean any non-residential activity trading in goods, equipment or services that is not an industrial development type, industrial land use, or commercial land use.